 Not everyone wants to keep their mattress for as long as it will live.
 Many will last upto 10 years if maintained properly, but some people may choose to change or replace within this time period for whatever reason.
 Suppose you have moved home, and perhaps want to downgrade or even upgrade your bed, it will therefore dictate time for mattress replacement.
 However there is the question of what to do with the existing one.
-There are many options available, some choose to dispose, others will recycle, whilst the next best thing would be to sell.
+There are many options available, some will pay for a mattress removal service, others will recycle, whilst the next best thing would be to sell.

 It is a fact that you can sell a used mattress at any time, but this will always depend on a number of factors that dictate the entire process.
 The most important question to ask yourself is; how to sell a mattress and still get some reasonable money?
 Below we discuss some points to think about:

 Of course, the economic forces will play a central role.
 In this case, willing seller and willing buyer principle will definitely apply.
 However, take note that most shops will not go for used mattresses, because not only do they have the money to purchase new ones in bulk and at wholesale price, but also want to retain their reputation of dealing with new and not used products.
 However, there are some shops which specialize in second-hand goods which will happily oblige the situation, in which case they may even collect from you, but will most likely pay you the least amount of money due to a profit margin being required.
 If a shop is not an option for you, then read on and learn how to sell it yourself.